 - If customers question the increases, be honest and upfront with them.
 Explain how operating costs have increased and how that is impacting business.

-Remember, nothing lasts forever.
+Now that we can answer the question, “how does inflation affect restaurants?” you can start to build a plan to account for how it’s impacting your bottom line.
+But remember, nothing lasts forever.
 With the right approach, it is possible to weather inflation while maintaining profit and keeping customers happy.